Jerglekakan/JBooru/README.md

 #### Other

-* A searchable tag listing page that also shows many posts have each tag and the tag's category
+* A searchable tag listing page that also shows how many posts have each tag and the tag's category
 * When viewing parent posts, a link to its children will be displayed and vice versa
 * A page in the admin interface that allows for the deletion of aliases
-* Search queries with no `parent` field no longer hide child posts
+* Search queries with no parent field no longer hide child posts
 * Fixed the column headers for the alias page
 * When logged in as an admin, searches will include a link at the bottom that will display every post's ID underneath its thumbnail.
 Clicking an ID will automatically highlight it and copy it to the OS's clipboard